tableau/connector-plugin-sdk/docs/manual-test.md

 1. Verify that you can connect using all supported methods of authentication.<br/>
 ![]({{ site.baseurl }}/assets/mt-connect-auth.png)

-1. After connecting, go to a worksheet and drag some data onto the viz and ensure no errors occur
+1. After connecting, go to a worksheet and drag some data onto the viz and ensure no errors occur and the viz shows expected content

 __Ensure workbooks made with previous version of connector can be opened with new workbook__